Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Use our free online tax calculators to work out your take home pay.

-The table below shows the income tax rates and band thresholds for both the 2023/24 and 2024/25 tax years in England, Wales, and Northern Ireland.
+The table below shows the income tax rates and band thresholds for 2024/25 as well as for last year (2023/24) and next year (2025/26) in England, Wales, and Northern Ireland.
 Scotland uses different tax bands and thresholds, so these are shown in the following section.

 Tax Rate 2023/24